PeiYiZhuo/zelenskyy-putin/blog_post/Comparing-Zelenskyy-and-Putin-Press-Releases.md

 # An Alarmed Zelenskyy vs. a Nonchalant Putin: Analyzing Ukrainian and Russian Press Releases

-**Note:** *If you are interested in the datasets of press releases I scrapped from Zelenskyy’s and Putin’s websites, I posted them on [Kaggle](https://www.kaggle.com/datasets/peiyizhuo/zelenskyy-and-putin-press-releases?select=putin.csv).
+**Note:** *If you are interested in the dataset of press releases I scrapped from Zelenskyy’s and Putin’s websites, I posted it on [Kaggle](https://www.kaggle.com/datasets/peiyizhuo/zelenskyy-and-putin-press-releases?select=putin.csv).
 The scripts that I used to do the scraping are available on [Github](https://github.com/PeiYiZhuo/zelenskyy-putin/tree/main/r).*